clark800/hget/README.md

 <1% as much code.

 #### Features
-* Support for tunnel and relay mode HTTP/HTTPS proxies
+* Support for tunnel and relay mode HTTP/HTTPS proxies (including TLS in TLS)
 * Automatically follows HTTP 3xx redirects.
 * Download progress can be sent to an external progress bar utility.
 * If the destination file exists and the `-n` option is specified,